apache/comdev-site/source/contributors/etiquette.md

 ---

 The Apache Software Foundation (ASF) and our many Apache projects welcome all participants.
-Before you begin, it is important to review an respect our community guidelines.
+Before you begin, it is important to review and respect our community guidelines.
 There are many behavior or etiquette guides for online communities out there; we have a few Apache-specific tips below.